VorpalBlade/chezmoi_modify_manager/docs/src/migration/migration_2.md

-# Migrating from chezmoi_modify_manager 1.x to 2.x
+# Migration from version 1.x to 2.x

 The new Rust code base has a superset of the features of the 1.x version, and it is also about 50x faster (in release builds, about 25x in debug builds).